Personal history of invasive breast cancer

 Surgery for first breast cancer and risk of a second primary breast cancer

-Women treated with mastectomy for their first breast cancer can only get a new cancer in the other breast (except in rare cases).
+Except in rare cases, women treated with mastectomy for their first breast cancer can only get a new cancer in the contralateral (opposite) breast.

 After either type of surgery, the risk of a second breast cancer increases over time.